 - How and why does spending differ across states?

-Nearly all (96 percent) of public welfare spending went toward operational costs, such as payments to Medicaid providers, payments to nonprofits or other private providers of public services for low-income beneficiaries, and program administration in 2016.
-The largest slice of current operational costs were vendor payments for medical care, which totaled $451 billion dollars in 2016, or 84 percent of state and local public welfare spending.
-The remaining 4 percent went toward direct cash assistance to low-income beneficiaries for programs such as TANF, Supplemental Security Income, and the Federal Low Income Home Energy Assistance Program.
-Less than 1 percent of expenditures were capital outlays.
+Nearly all (97 percent) public welfare spending went toward operational costs in 2020, including payments to Medicaid providers, payments to nonprofits or other private providers of public services for low-income beneficiaries, and program administration.
+The largest slice of operational costs were vendor payments for medical care, which totaled $639 billion dollars in 2020, or 81 percent of all state and local public welfare spending.

 Per capita spending, however, is an incomplete metric because it doesn’t provide any information about a state’s demographics, policy decisions, administrative procedures, or residents’ choices.
-States with high rates of Medicaid spending per capita, for example, tend to have shares of Medicaid enrollees who are elderly and disabled higher than the national average.
-The elderly and adults with disabilities account for roughly two-thirds of Medicaid spending even though they constitute a small fraction of total recipients.4
+States with high rates of Medicaid spending per capita, for example, tend to have shares of Medicaid enrollees who are elderly or disabled that are higher than the national average.
+The elderly and adults with disabilities account for roughly two-thirds of Medicaid spending even though they constitute a small fraction of total recipients.4 Additionally, in states with low spending per capita on Medicaid, children tend to constitute a higher-than-average share of total recipients.
+Children are relatively inexpensive to cover and therefore spending per recipient and per capita is lower in these states.
+But high or low per capita spending could also reflect policy decisions, and specifically generous or strict eligibility requirements.

 Interactive Data Tools